Support a Priority

 You can support the Main Line Health fundraising priority of your choice by making a gift below.

-Lankenau Medical Center has launched a critical $10 million initiative to refresh its Labor and Delivery Unit.
-With the last major upgrade nearly 20 years ago, updates are essential to enhance Lankenau’s nurses station, labor rooms, the physician resource room, locker rooms and the surrounding patient environment through technology upgrades and renovations.
-Our goal is to provide the best care in the most efficient and comfortable manner for patients.
-The project will also enable Lankenau to continue to attract top OB physicians, residents and staff.
+Lankenau Medical Center has launched a critical initiative to refresh its Labor and Delivery Unit.
+Since the last renovation nearly 20 years ago, we seek to enhance the staff support station, labor rooms, physician resource room, locker rooms, and the surrounding patient environment through technology upgrades and renovations to provide the best care in the most efficient and comfortable manner for patients, and to continue to attract top Obstetric and Gynecologic physicians, residents, and staff.
+A gift to the Lankenau Medical Center Labor and Delivery Campaign will support more than just facilities.

 Closeup of researcher placing slide on microscope